helloBiki/Netflix-India-Clone/README.md

-This project is all about Netflix clone of front-end system..
+This project is all about Netflix clone of front-end system.